openfisca/openfisca-doc/source/coding-the-legislation/35_periods.md

 | `day:AAAA-MM-DD:N` | N days        | `'day:2010-04-01:15'` | The first 15 days of April 2010. | From the 1st of April 2010 to the 15th of April 2010, inclusive.       |
 | `ETERNITY` | Forever        | `ETERNITY` | All of time.        | All past, present and future day, month or year. |

-> The starting instant can be shortened to a month or a year.
+The starting instant can be shortened to a month or a year.
 Then, OpenFisca will implicitly use the first day of the first month.

+> Internally, periods come from `openfisca_core.periods` and are stored as:
+> - a unit (`DAY`, `MONTH`, `YEAR`)
+> - a starting `Instant`
+> - a quantity of units.

 ## Using periods in a simulation